pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 - **What customer business needs do you need to address with your solution?**
 - **How would you design a Unified Identity Solution for Contoso that includes Contoso partners and customers?**
+- **What are some methods to effectively migrate users for both the External Partners and Customers from existing user stores into the new Unified Identity Solution?**
 - **How would you ensure data is encryption across the full stack for Contoso?**
+- **How would you design a solution where credential master keys (CMK) for data encrption, were managed by a regulated team such as in BYOK scenarios?**
 - **How would you control access to data, cloud resources, and LOB applications within the organization as well as reducing authorization management overhead?**
 - **How would you ensure robust application security design across all stages of development from POC to deployment in Production?**
+- **What methods can be used to abstract application secrets away from application configuration during development and deployment?**
 - **What refactoring is required for custom applications to use the unified identity strategy?**
 - **Who is your target audience and who are the decision makers within the organization?**
 - **Who should you present this solution to?**